cassieeric/Basic-knowledge-of-Python/README.md

 # Introduction
-This folder is mainly used to store some basic knowledge of Python.
+This folder is mainly used to store basic knowledge of Python.

 Currently, this folder include exception, string, matplotlib, regular expression, threding related knowledge and so on.